curso-r/droll/README.md

 calculating success probabilities, and plotting outcome distributions.
 It can help detail-oriented DMs prepare (un)fair encounters in advance or decide on skill check DCs on the fly.
-Players might also find it usefull for determining the best course of action when in a tought situation.
+Players might also find it useful for determining the best course of action when in a tough situation.

-It is designed to be a very light weight (only one required dependency), very fast (less than 0.4s to get the full distribution of 40d6), and very precise (symbolic internal representation courtesy of Ryacas) [anydice](https://anydice.com/) for R.
+It is designed to be a very lightweight (only one required dependency), very fast (less than 0.4s to get the full distribution of 40d6), and very precise (symbolic internal representation courtesy of Ryacas) [anydice](https://anydice.com/) for R.